VangarlaPoojitha/Online_Ticket-Portal-Support/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.## SonarCloud Integration Complete